-One Piece is full of characters with unique scars and trademark features.
+One Piece is full of characters with unique scars which often act as trademark features.
 However, Monkey D. Luffy, the protagonist of the series, probably carries the most recognizable scars of them all.
 He has one big X-shaped scar on his chest, and the other is a smaller stitched scar underneath his left eye.

 There are many visible scars on Luffy's body, each with an interesting story of its own.
 His scars are proof of his determination and devotion towards his goal of becoming the future Pirate King.